syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Set the Name for Uploadbox control .
+Sets the name for the Uploadbox control.
 This API helps to Map the action in code behind to retrieve the files.